 Take care.

-Uh what that means uh for the layperson out there uh is because the president so swiftly granted uh my application for a disaster declaration, it means it triggered uh all the resources of FEMA uh to help Texas and and what you will see uh over the coming weeks and months is a tremendous rebuilding from all this damage, and a large part of that will be because of FEMA helping out.
+What that means for the layperson out there is because the president so swiftly granted my application for a disaster declaration, it means it triggered all the resources of FEMA to help Texas.

-And so we are very appreciative of the way uh the president and the White House has responded to this catastrophe.
+And so we are very appreciative of the way the president and the White House has responded to this catastrophe.

-All right, that's the governor, and uh obviously things are top story news roundup information overload hour here on the Sean Hannity Show.
+And obviously, things are top story news roundup information overload hour here on the Sean Hannity show.

 What is happening down in Texas?

-Amazing, inspiring stories, one after another that we've been following today.
+Amazing, inspiring stories, one after another, that we've been following today.

 The Lieutenant Governor Dan Patrick of Texas is with us.

-And I know like me, many are going to be donating and offering whatever you guys need.
+And I know, like me, many are going to be donating and offering whatever you guys need.

 Let's first talk about people's safety and where we are at this moment because the rains continue.

-Uh always good to be with you.
+Always good to be with you.

-Uh I wish there were different circumstances this time.
+I wish there were different circumstances this time.

 You know, you do three steps.